 - The server responds with the “Hello Client” message.
 This includes all the information that needs to communicate with the server using SSL and which are SSL version number, session-specific data, and all.

 - Then the client verifies the SSL certificate of the server from the certificate authority or CA. If in some cases the authentication fails, then the client refuses the SSL connection and if the authentication succeeds, then they will proceed further with step 4.

 - Now the client creates a session key, and encrypts it with the server public key, and then sends it to the server.
 The client will send his certificate to the server if the server will request the client authentication.

 - Finally, the server decrypts the session key with its private key and sends the acknowledgment back to the client encrypted with the session key.

-Now, in the end, both the client and the server have a valid session key which they can use for further communication and encrypt and decrypt the actual data.
+Now, in the end, both the client and the server have a valid session key that they can use for further communication and encrypt and decrypt the actual data.

-I hope this module was very exciting and you all must gain full knowledge about how the SSL in cryptography works and what is its importance over the internet and much more information about the same.
+I hope What is SSL (Secure Socket Layer)? the module was very exciting and you all must gain full knowledge about how SSL in cryptography works and what is its importance over the internet and much more information about the same.
 You all must be excited to read more modules like this, So, stay connected with us.
 Until then, Stay safe, Keep reading, Stay Happy.